genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/10_web-training/04_web-training-day4.md

 #### Insert trade form

 And now we refactor out the form.
 This is slightly different because we need an associated styles file too.
-Create a **insert-orders-form** directory and add these three files
+Create a **insert-orders-form** directory and add these three files:

 ```typescript title='insert-orders-form.ts'
 import { Connect } from '@genesislcap/foundation-comms';